peteroupc/peteroupc.github.io/randomfunc.md

 1. In the _Box&ndash;Muller transformation_, `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = RNDRANGEMaxExc(0, 2 * pi)` and `radius = sqrt(-2 * ln(RNDU01ZeroExc())) * sigma`, are two independent normally-distributed random numbers.
 2. Computing the sum of twelve `RNDU01OneExc()` numbers and subtracting the sum by 6 (see also [**"Irwin&ndash;Hall distribution" on Wikipedia**](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution)) results in approximate standard normal (`mu`=0, `sigma`=1) random numbers, whose values are not less than -6 or greater than 6; on the other hand, in a standard normal distribution, results less than -6 or greater than 6 will occur only with a generally negligible probability.
 3. Generating `RNDU01ZeroOneExc()`, then running the standard normal distribution's inverse cumulative distribution function on that number, results in a random number from that distribution.
 An approximation is found in M. Wichura, _Applied Statistics_ 37(3), 1988.
+See also [**"A literate program to compute the inverse of the normal CDF"**](https://www.johndcook.com/blog/normal_cdf_inverse/).

 In 2007, Thomas, D., et al. gave a survey of normal random number methods in "Gaussian Random Number Generators", _ACM Computing Surveys_ 39(4), 2007, article 11.</small>